abelk2/plextc/README.md

 ## Warning, license

 This program will **permanently delete** matched files as described above.
-Use at on your own risk!
+Use at your own risk!
 No warranty and support provided.

 Licensed under the [MIT license](https://spdx.org/licenses/MIT.html)